alx2009/K197Control/README.md

 Limitations

-This is a very early release, which was developed contextually with the reverse engineering of the protocol.
+This is a very early release, developed at the same time the protocl was reverse engineered.
 Only a limited amount of tests has been performed.
 As such the API is not fully consistent and may have to be changed in futurtr revisions.
 I also expect that there are several bugs lingering around.
 One known limitation is that the library does not implement the acknowdlege timeout.
 This means that if the other party does not acknowledge a bit the library will hang.
 In practice this is rare as the K197 seems to be very well behaved.

 Background information
 ----------------------